-Missing!
-Women In The Music Industry!
+Women In The Music Industry : Emerging into the Spotlight

 This year’s International Women’s Day theme was #ChooseToChallenge, as from challenge comes change.
 In the spirit of this, Identity Music hosted a social media women’s week, dedicated to celebrating some of the amazing female talent we are fortunate enough to work with.
 Now, we want to raise awareness against the bias that lies within the industry.

 Before we continue, we should stress that we have no doubts about there being amazing male talents within the music industry.
 At no point does tackling such an important issue call that into question.
 Here at Identity Music, we work with a variety of artists across all demographics.
-We believe that talent and creativity are all that matters and that every musician should be afforded the same opportunities.
+We believe that talent and creativity are all that matter and that every musician should be afforded the same opportunities.

-That is why we have elected to explore the inequality within the music industry, as it often flies under the radar.
+That is why we have elected to explore inequality within the music industry, as it often flies under the radar.

 We believe firmly that there is no innate difference in the creative output and potential between men and women.
 Study after study has reiterated that there is no biological difference between their musical talents and creativity.
-Instead, inequality lies in a social context, in many ways we as consumers and musicians do not realise.
+Instead, inequality lies in a social context, in many ways, we as consumers and musicians do not realise.